Jussie Smollett lawyers sued by alleged hoax accomplices

 The lawsuit seeks unspecified financial damages.

-The city of Chicago earlier this month sued Smollett, seeking three times the damages it said it incurred in the investigation of the incident.
+The city of Chicago sued Smollett earlier this month, seeking three times the damages it said it incurred in the investigation of the incident.
 Smollett had previously refused a demand by the city for $130,000 to cover police overtime costs to investigate his claims.

 Reporting by Peter Szekely in New York; Additional reporting by Makini Brice in Washington; Editing by Scott Malone and Richard Chang